jonasngs/URL-shortener/README.md

 To run the application:

+1. To clone the repo, run `git clone https://github.com/jonasngs/URL-shortener.git`

-1. In the root directory, run `npm install` to install all dependencies
+2. In the root directory, run `npm install` to install all dependencies

-2. As the data persists in a PostgreSQL database, you will need to have the latest version of PostgreSQl installed.
+3. As the data persists in a PostgreSQL database, you will need to have the latest version of PostgreSQl installed.

-3. Follow the table scheme in `database.sql` file to create the necessary database and table.
+4. Follow the table scheme in `database.sql` file to create the necessary database and table.

-4. Ensure that the PostgreSQL credentials in `.env` file are updated to match your local PostgreSQL server credentials
+5. Ensure that the PostgreSQL credentials in `.env` file are updated to match your local PostgreSQL server credentials

-5. In one terminal, run `cd client && npm start` to start the client instance
+6. In one terminal, run `cd client && npm start` to start the client instance

-6. In another terminal, run `node index` to start the server instance
+7. In another terminal, run `node index` to start the server instance

-7. Enter `http://localhost:3000` on your browser to access the URL shortener
+8. Enter `http://localhost:3000` on your browser to access the URL shortener

 <br>